Minn. teen identified as person found deceased in NDSU residence...

 Minn. teen identified as person found deceased in NDSU residence hall

-FARGO — A 17-year-old found dead over the weekend in Sevrinson Hall on the campus of North Dakota State University was identified Monday, Sept.
+FARGO — A 17-year-old found dead over the weekend in a residence hall at North Dakota State University was identified Monday, Sept.
 18, as Devin Delaney by an attorney representing the teen’s family.

 “Yesterday, the Tom and Kjertsen Delaney family lost their son and brother, Devin,” attorney Paul O. Taylor wrote in a letter released to the public.

-Taylor, a Burnsville, Minn., attorney, described Delaney, a high school senior from Burnsville, as a “bright young man with a very promising life ahead of him” who was also passionate about hockey and lacrosse.
+Taylor described Delaney, a high school senior from Burnsville, Minn., as a “bright young man with a very promising life ahead of him,” who was passionate about hockey and lacrosse.
 The letter requested privacy for Delaney’s family.

 “Devin tragically lost his life on Sunday.
 He was a guy who was incredibly loved and made an impact on many lives.
 Wherever Devin went, he brought an abundance of joy with.
 He was there to help anyone in need.”

 NDSU police received a call shortly after noon on Sunday, Sept.
-17, that there was an unresponsive male at the residence hall.
-Paramedics responded and tried to revive the teenager but were unsuccessful.
+17, that there was an unresponsive male at Sevrinson Hall.
+Paramedics responded and tried to revive Delaney but were unsuccessful.

 Mike Borr, director of the University Police and Safety Office, said the deceased was not an NDSU student.
-Borr did not release the victim’s name or cause of death.
+Borr did not release the victim’s cause of death.

 It is unknown whether alcohol or drugs were involved.
 There were no apparent signs of foul play, Borr said.

-An investigation into the cause of the death is still ongoing.
-The university said the lead agency in the investigation was the North Dakota Bureau of Criminal Investigation, but a BCI spokeswoman said the lead agency remained the local police agency.
+An investigation into Delaney’s death is ongoing.
+The university said on Sunday that the lead agency in the investigation was the North Dakota Bureau of Criminal Investigation, but a BCI spokeswoman said the lead agency remained the campus police department.

+A campus spokeswoman clarified Monday that the BCI was assisting campus police.

 Residents who knew Delaney said he had been staying with a friend on the seventh floor of Sevrinson Hall for the weekend.